vsp-sign/MagApps/README.md

-## Hi this is a collection of simple tinklet based python codes to get by some quick calculations.
+## This is a collection of simple tinklet based python codes to get by some quick calculations.
 ### The code can be edited to alter the calculated data.

 #### Program 1